 Victor Steinbrueck Park

 The waterproofing membrane on the westerly portion of the park between the parking garage below and the park is failing.
-In addition to the park improvements, replacement of the waterproofing membrane is the primary goal for this project.
+In addition to the park improvements, the replacement of the waterproofing membrane is the primary goal for this project.

-During the public and stakeholder outreach process, SPR and the design team heard from the community the importance of honoring the significance of the park to Seattle’s Native American communities, specifically the Urban Native community.
-Coast Salish welcome text at the entrance walls, special concrete path paving with a Coast Salish basket-weave pattern, a Coast Salish map, and Coast Salish column wraps at the Pavilion are elements that will be included in the park.
-These design elements support of the original design intent of the park as a place that welcomes all people, recognize Seattle’s Native American communities, and reflects the local Coast Salish culture.
+During the public and stakeholder outreach process, Seattle Parks and Recreation (SPR) and the design team heard from the community the importance of honoring the significance of the park to Seattle’s Native American communities, specifically the Urban Native community.
+Coast Salish welcome text at the entrance walls, special concrete path paving with a Coast Salish basket-weave pattern, a Coast Salish map, and Coast Salish column wraps at the Pavilion are elements that have been included in the park improvements.
+These design elements support the original design intent of the park as a place that welcomes all people, recognizes Seattle’s Native American communities, and reflects the local Coast Salish culture.

 We received the Certificate of Approval from the Pike Place Market Historic Commission for the proposed improvements in September 2019.
-See the park improvements design, site features and furnishings.
+See the park improvements design, site features, and furnishings.

 Location